praveens-git-bit/techconnect/exercise1.md

     ![task_1.4.20.png](media/labMedia/f42.png)

 14. Scroll up in the Copilot window to the top and select **Summarize this pipeline** option.
-The below text will be populated in the prompt text box.
+The following text will be populated in the prompt textbox.

 ### Summarize this pipeline